ZhaoyanFang00111/Tripos-Past-Paper/README.md

-# Part-IA-Past-Paper
+# Tripos-Past-Paper
-Solutions to Part IA past paper
+Solutions to tripos papers